-- relative error associated with using rated SEER to estimate annual energy use (i.e., DOE-2 simulated SEER) can vary substantially the 99% of the simulated cases lie between +20% and -23%. - using climate zone corrected SEER to estimate annual energy use significantly reduces relative error the 99% of the simulated cases lie between +6.3% and -6.8%. - the detailed SEER correction model single-speed residential cooling energy use further reduces relative error only modestly, i.e., from ±6% to ±4.5% to 5.0%
+- relative error associated with using rated SEER to estimate annual energy use (i.e., DOE-2 simulated SEER) can vary substantially using only cases with median building characteristic, the 99% of the simulated cases lie between +20% and -25%. - using SEER-specific and unit type (air conditioner or heat pump) climate zone corrected SEER multipliers (Table 3) to estimate annual energy use significantly reduces relative error the 99% of the simulated cases lie between ±7.9%. - the detailed SEER correction model single-speed residential cooling energy use further reduces relative error only modestly, i.e., from $\pm 7.9\%$ to $\pm 6.9\%$

-Figure 20 Relative Error Due to:

-Rated SEER, Climate Zone Adjusted SEER & Detailed Adjusted SEER Single Family Residential Prototype, All California Climate Zones Median Building Characteristics, Min/Median/Max System Characteristics
+Figure 19 Relative Error Due to: Rated SEER, Climate Zone Adjusted SEER & Detailed Adjusted SEER Single Family Residential Prototype, All California Climate Zones Median Building Characteristics, Min/Median/Max System Characteristics

-5.9 SEER as a Predictor of Residential Cooling Energy Savings
+5.10 SEER as a Predictor of Residential Cooling Energy Savings

-QUESTION 2: How effective is SEER as a predictor of expected annual cooling energy savings in single family residential applications?
+QUESTION 2: How effective is SEER as a predictor of expected annual cooling energy savings in single-family residential applications?

 Previous results indicate potentially large uncertainties in using rated SEER to anticipate annual cooling energy use in residential applications in California climates.
-Arguably, SEER is more frequently used to anticipate the reduction in annual cooling energy when upgrading from an HVAC system with a lower SEER rating to a system with a higher SEER rating, e.g., from a SEER 12 system to a SEER 15.
+Arguably, SEER is more frequently used to anticipate the reduction in annual cooling energy when upgrading from an HVAC system with a lower SEER rating to a system with a higher SEER rating, e.g., from a SEER 13 system to a SEER 14 or SEER 15.

-Figure 21 shows the results of upgrading from one SEER level to a higher SEER level.
-Five HVAC system upgrade cases are reported in Figure 21, e.g., SEER 10 to SEER 12, SEER 10 to SEER 14, etc. The upgrade cases are labeled along the X-axis, both in terms of the assumed SEER ratings and the total number of SEER "points" involved in the upgrade.
+Figures 20 and 21 show the results of upgrading from one SEER level to a higher SEER level.
+Six HVAC system upgrade cases are reported in Figure 20 for an upgrade from a vintage SEER 10 unit, e.g., SEER 10 to SEER 13, SEER 10 to SEER 14, etc. Figure 21 shows five upgrades from a SEER 13 unit.
+The upgrade cases are labeled along the X-axis, both in terms of the assumed SEER ratings and the total number of SEER "points" involved in the upgrade.
 Expected savings are shown in the left-most vertical bar (dark blue) for each upgrade case.
 This is the savings one should expect if rated SEER were a reliable indicator of cooling energy use.